 Step 4: Maintain a Household Emergency Fund

-An emergency fund is a savings account that is set aside to pay for unexpected costs and emergencies.
 The rule of thumb for emergency funds is to try and have between 3 and 6 months of living expenses set aside.
 This can be difficult for anyone, so don’t be afraid to start small.

 While HSAs are an excellent tool for emergency health costs, there is a limit to how much you can contribute each year.
-For this reason, it might be necessary to open additional savings account for your emergency fund.
+For this reason, it might be necessary to open an additional savings account for your emergency fund.

 Step 5: Work with Your Personal Benefits Manager to Make Any Required Plan Changes

-After working through your new 2022 healthcare budget, you might come to the conclusion that you need to re-think your plan strategy.
 Whether you need more coverage or a lower premium, your Personal Benefits Manager can help ensure that you’re getting the plan you really need.

 Similarly, if you’ve decided to switch to a Health Sharing community, it’s critical that you understand all the options that are available.
 Not all HCSMs are built alike, and just like insurance, comparing plans can be a daunting task if you’re on your own.